rmolinari/thesis_1999/1999_thesis.typ

 $
 s^alpha = (mu s)[restr(H_s, e^alpha) = restr(H, e^alpha)].
 $
-Our techinical lemma is the same as before.
+Our technical lemma is the same as before.

 #lemma[
     Suppose that $alpha subset f_s$, $t > max{s, s^alpha}$ is a $C$-true stage, $t' geq t$ is a $G$-true